 The Game of Life

-Mr. Toastmaster, guest, and my fellow Toastmasters: That is my message to you today, and in case you are wondering, I learned that lesson in my wonder years from my Papa; Big George.
-I will always remember his stories about the heroes who made baseball the game of life.
+Mr. Toastmaster, guest, and my fellow Toastmasters: In the game of life, are you a player or an observer.
+My Papa, Big George, once asked me that question when he told me the stories about the heroes who made baseball the game of life.
 Papa would always say before you move forward in life, take a moment to look back.
-So come with me as I take you back, to those dark days of summer, when America was segregated, and so too was the game of baseball.
+So come with me as I take you back to those dark days of summer when America was segregated, and so too was the game of baseball.

 Back then, there were the major leagues.
 Then there were the leagues for people of color only, the Negro leagues, with all-stars like Satchel Page, Gosh Gibson, and the James Cool Papa Bell; the fastest man who ever ran the bases.
 A man who could flick a light switch and get into bed before the room got dark.
-Still, most Americans never saw these players in their prime all, because of the color of their skin.
+Still, most Americans never saw those great players in their prime because of their skin color.

-It was also a time in History when the good people from the better side of the tracks did attend the same schools, worship at the same churches, or drink from the same water fountains.
-The Jim Crow laws of the day even that was illegal.
-While many felt in their hearts that segregation was wrong, they remained silent.
-Everyone knew the owners of both leagues had ties to the vigilante groups like the Ku Klux Klan.
-To protect themselves, the Negro League players also remained silent, playing for the love of the game, while the Major Leaguers enjoyed the royal treatment with their pictures on these beautiful baseball trading cards.
+It was also a time in History when the good people from the better side of the tracks did not attend the same schools, worship at the same churches, or drink from the same water fountains.
+The Jim Crow laws of the day even made that illegal.
+And while many felt in their hearts that segregation was wrong, they remained silent.
+Everyone knew the owners of both leagues had ties to the vigilante groups like the Ku Klux Klan, who didn’t care if the rat was black or what; they suffered the same faith.
+To protect themselves, the Negro League players also remained silent, playing for the love of the game.
+Simultaneously, the Major Leaguers enjoyed the royal treatment with their pictures on these beautiful baseball trading cards.